 Tumultuous: A study of blue and gold

-...were scribbled on the bottom corner.
-I love that term, gold flecks.
-I think all of my paintings in some kind of way have "gold flecks."
-Not literally, of course, but figuratively.
-Gold Flecks are a great way of putting that 1% on a painting to bring it to the 99% point; all artists have a stopping point on a piece where they are comfortable with walking away.
-I knew to complete this commission the last thing I'd do was add my gold flecks.
+I love that term, "gold flecks."
+I think all of my paintings in some kind of way try to have "gold flecks."
+Not literally, of course.
+The phrase is somewhat metaphorical to that 1% contained in the last bit a painting that can bring the rest of the 99% to the point; all artists have a certain stopping place on a piece where they are comfortable with walking away.
+I knew to complete this commission the last thing I'd add the requested gold flecks.

-Gold flecks and wires stretched across a dark blue storm, pockets of swirling light dance along an angled cutting horizon.
-I wanted an asymmetric alien world, filled with bulging deep churning vortexes and star-like spheres with an abstract gold-railway cutting through the background.
+Gold flecks and strands stretch across an alien storm.
+I sprinkled pockets of light that danced and swirled along a tilted, cutting horizon.
+In some ways it shows an asymmetric alien world, filled with deep, churning vortexes and star-like spheres pierced by an abstract gold-railway that cuts through the foreground.

-Here are two things I use to work efficiently: First, work in a space you can feel free to be messy in.
-Don't work in an area where the larger concern is staying tidy than actually focusing on your piece, it will always limit you.
-Second, have a space you can leave all of your art supplies out in.
-The ritual of starting or continuing a piece is very important within that first half hour.
-You need a non-conflicting space to focus and find that flow state.
+Here are two things I use to work efficiently: 1: Work in a space where you can be messy.
+Focus solely on the work, otherwise it will always limit you.
+2: have a space you can leave all of your art supplies out.
+You need a nice, open space to focus and settle into a flow state.

 Step 4: Contrast and Shape